grych/drab/README.md

 Function `update/3` (shorthand for `Drab.Query.update/3`) with `:html` parameter sets the HTML of DOM object, analogically to `$().html()` on the client side.

 Finally!
-Run the phoenix server and enjoy working on the dark side of the web.
+Run the phoenix server and enjoy working on the Dark Side of the web.

 ### The code above is available for download [here](https://github.com/grych/drab-example)

-## Drab Callbacks

-Currently there is the only one callback, `onload`.
-You need to set it up with `use Drab.Commander` directive.

 ## Drab Events